School colors: Red and White

 Business Men's Club toWage an Active Campaign to This End

-Business Men's Association, with nearly every member present and without
+Hamilton Business Men's Association, with nearly every member

-from the body of the assembly and will have full charge of
+elected from the body of the assembly and will have full charge of

 The Western News, March 28, 1906